MicrochipTech/bm64_getting_started/README.md

 Two additional options:</br>
 The BM64 module can be configured with one of these two firmware versions.

-- DSPK firmware is able to stream A2DP music to one speaker (mono) or two speakers (Stereo mode: mono left and mono right).
+- DSPK Firmware enables A2DP music streaming to one speaker (mono) or two speakers (stereo: mono left and mono right).
-- MSPK firmware is able to stream A2DP music to multiple speakers from one audio source such as a smartphone.
+- MSPK Firmware enables A2DP music streaming to more than two speakers from one audio source such as a smartphone.
 MSPK refers also to Microchip Wireless Concert Technology (WCT).
 </br>

 ## Overview of our Solutions <a name="step2"></a>